nilesh-molankar/MapReduce/Tools/Run/readme.txt

 1. Save Run.java to desired directory (you can keep it wherever you like)

+2. To use, you can can just call the Run.class file included in the Tools folder.
-2. To use, compile first by running "javac Run.java" from command line in the directory where you saved Rn.java previously
+Alternatively, you can compile first by running "javac Run.java" from command line in the directory where you saved Rn.java previously.

 3. Now execute the class file by running "java Run <file_name.txt>... <file_name.txt>
 You can pass as many file names as you like to the Run tool, but you must pass at least